nuprl/website/blog/_src/posts/2020-11-12-transient-opt-kw-lambda.md

 A Typed Racket function can accept optional arguments, keyword arguments, and optional keyword arguments.
-These are still fairly easy to handle in theory:
+These are still fairly easy to handle in theory.
+Below, the function type **T** accepts 1 to 3 inputs:

 ```
 ;; source code